Background Image for Header:

 Nathan M. Sorber, Ph.D.

 Nathan M. Sorber is an associate professor of higher education administration at West Virginia University.
-He is co-author of Land-Grant Colleges and the Reshaping of American Higher Education (Transaction Press, 2013), and the author of the forthcoming book Land-Grant Colleges and Popular Revolt (Cornell University Press).
+He is co-author of Land-Grant Colleges and the Reshaping of American Higher Education (Transaction Press, 2013), and the author of the book Land-Grant Colleges and Popular Revolt (Cornell University Press).
 Sorber has written extensively on land-grant colleges, the history of American higher education, and the relationship between higher education and American capitalism.
 He is the co-editor of the book series Perspectives on the History of Higher Education (Transaction Press), and has forthcoming or published pieces in the Higher Education Handbook of Theory and Research, International Encyclopedia of Higher Education, History of Education Quarterly, History of Agriculture, and Higher Education in Review, and has presented numerous papers at the annual meetings of the Association for the Study of Higher Education (ASHE), the American Education Research Association (AERA), and the History of Education Society (HES).
-At West Virginia University, Sorber is the Program Coordinator of the Higher Education program, and teaches several courses: History of American Higher Education, International Higher Education, Contemporary Issues in Higher Education, and Higher Education in Popular Culture.
+At West Virginia University, Sorber is the Department Chair of Curriculum and Instruction/Literacy Studies, and teaches several courses: History of American Higher Education, International Higher Education, Contemporary Issues in Higher Education, and Higher Education in Popular Culture.
 Sorber received a Ph.D. in Higher Education from the Pennsylvania State University, a M.Ed. from Vanderbilt University in Higher Education, and a B.A. in Economics and Political Science from Bucknell University.

 Ph.D., Education Policy Studies: Higher Education